 - 1. Cable television, telephone, and other communications installed in the meter room shall not obstruct working and access clearances to the electric service and metering equipment. - 2.
 The meter room shall not be used for storage or warehousing purposes. - 3.
 The following equipment shall not be permitted within the meter room: - a.
 Gas equipment including piping. - b.
 Water heaters or boilers. - c.
 Security alarm systems connected to the access doors that operate when entry is made to the meter room. - d.
 Batteries and battery charging equipment. - e.
-Any other equipment or facilities judged to be unacceptable by the AE Distribution Metering Operations business unit Section.
+Any other equipment or facilities judged to be unacceptable by the AE DistributionComplex Metering Operations business unitSection.

-H.G.AMI Communication
+H.G.
+AMI Communication

 - 1. The customer shall conduct a pre-assessment of communication signal strength through AE's AMI network provider. - 2.
 The customer shall purchase, install and maintain any and all communication equipment required by the meters to communicate to AE's AMI network provider/ - If Austin Energy's AMI network provider has any difficulty in reading the meters after installing and energizing the meters, then the customer shall, at the customer's sole cost and within 30 days of receipt of such notice from AE.
-Relocate the meters to a different location that is approved in advance by AE DistributionComplex Metering Operations business unitSection. - 4.
+Relocate the meters to a different location that is approved in advance by AE Distribution Metering Operations business unit Section. - 4.
 If Austin Energy's AMI network provider has any difficulty in reading the meters after installing and energizing the meters, the customer agrees to reimburse AE for all the cost incurred by AE in manually reading the meters.
 The Customer must make the reimbursement within 30 days of receipt of AE's invoice for manual reading costs.

-I.- Declaration of Restrictive Covenant 2 3 -The Customer must complete and file a Declaration of Restrictive Covenant, in a form acceptable to Austin Energy and filed of record, which will be binding on all current and subsequent owners of the real property on which the internal meter room is located.
-4 -The customer must, as a condition precedent to the installation of an internal meter room, execute and pay Austin Energy's cost to file a Declaration of Restrictive Covenant at the Officia Public Records of Travis County Clerk in a form required by Austin Energy.
+Declaration of Restrictive Covenant 1 1 acceptable to Austin Energy and filed of record, which will be binding on all current and subsequent owners of the real property on which the internal meter room is located.
+1------------------------------------- execute and pay Austin Energy's cost to file a Declaration of Restrictive Covenant at the Official Public Records of Travis County Clerk in a form required by Austin Energy.
 Such Restrictive Covenant will be a binding document for all current and subsequent owners of the real property on which the building containing the Internal Meter Room is located.
+1 1 217 2 01 0 2 2 Manutium of Mateu Cashata Tuanasalista and Englasings

-1.9.3.3 Mounting of Meter Sockets, Transockets, and Enclosures
+1.217.3.81.9.3.3 Mounting of Meter Sockets, Transockets, and Enclosures